 Defining Network Data Loss Prevention (DLP)

-Network Data Loss Prevention (DLP) software monitors, detects and potentially blocks sensitive data exfiltration while the data is in motion.
+Network Data Loss Prevention (DLP) software monitors, detects, and potentially blocks sensitive data exfiltration while the data is in motion.
 Network DLP prevents the transfer of critical information outside of a corporate network and is mandated as a compliance requirement in some regulated industries to ensure that measures taken by organizations are able to demonstrate due care in avoiding loss or theft of confidential/sensitive data.

 How Does Network DLP Work?